Understanding What a Reverse Mortgage Calculator Really Tells You

 2. How Your Home’s Value Shapes the Estimate

-A $20,000 difference in home value doesn’t equal $20,000 more in available funds because the formula is based on a percentage tied to age and rates, not a simple subtraction.
+For example, a $20,000 difference in home value doesn’t equal $20,000 more in available funds.
+The formula is based on a percentage tied to age and rates, not a simple subtraction.

 3. Your Payout Structure Options